 Game was based on the idea that “Ambrosia” fueled your “psi-powers”.

-Psi blades were blades attached to arms (think Baraka from MK3).
-This was eventully ditched.
+‘Psi blades’ were blades attached to arms (think Baraka from Mortal Kombat’s franchise).
+This was eventually ditched.

-Art direction for 6 month was to not have any curves in art. so everything was flat like boxes.
+Art direction for 6 month was to not have any curves in art, so everything was flat like boxes.
 Many people hated it.

 Planned release for 10-10-10

 Before reading the details preserved below, keep in mind that every commentary byJeremy Stieglitz (founder and project director at Artificial Studios) was made on Youtube dedicated videos, but were deleted over the years.
-According to Jeremy development of the game began in mid-2007 with a prototype within his company (known for Monster Madness and Cellfactor: Revolution), before taking a more concrete form in November of the same year with massive recruitment, according to many LinkedIn profiles of developers who worked on the project.
+According to him, development of the game began in mid-2007 with a prototype within his company, before taking a more concrete form in November of the same year with massive recruitments, according to many LinkedIn profiles of developers who worked on the project.

 In discussion with various publishers, the studio made the decision to be acquired by the English publisher Ignition Entertainment on February 6, 2008.
 Following this announcement, some details about Reich (then known under the codename R6) were disclosed by Stieglitz:

 “It’s using physics in a way few action games have before, the way you can interact with the environment and use the environment as a weapon.”